Sacramento Truck Accident Attorney

 Why Do I Need a Truck Accident Lawyer?

-Truck accidents can cause serious injuries that will impact the rest of your life.
+Truck accidents can cause serious injuries, such as traumatic brain injuries and spinal cord damage, that will impact the rest of your life.
 While you have a right to both past and future damages associated with your injuries, it can be hard to accurately calculate your rightful compensation without concrete numbers to work with.
-An attorney can help you determine the value of your compensation, preventing an insurance company from offering you a settlement that doesn’t come close to the true worth of your claim.
+An attorney can help you determine the value of your compensation, preventing an insurance company from offering you a settlement that doesn’t come close to the true worth of your accident claim.

 What Will a Truck Accident Attorney Do?

-When you first contact the attorneys of Rosenthal & Kreeger, LLP, we’ll provide you with a free initial consultation.
-With this meeting, one of our Sacramento truck accident lawyers will review your case, help you understand your rights, evaluate your chances of success, and discuss your best legal options moving forward.
+When you first contact the truck accident attorneys of Rosenthal & Kreeger, LLP, we’ll provide you with a free initial consultation.
+With this meeting, one of our Sacramento trucking accident lawyers will review your case, help you understand your rights, evaluate your chances of success, and discuss your best legal options moving forward.

 Once you decide to work with us, we’ll start obtaining the necessary evidence to support your case.
 This process will include obtaining witness statements and other official reports to help establish fault.
 After you’ve recovered from your injuries or your condition has stabilized, we’ll also gather medical records, bills, and reports to calculate your damages.